The Financial Stability Authority’s sustainability report for 2022

 The Financial Stability Authority is an independent body set up in 2015 to act as Finland’s national resolution and deposit guarantee authority.
 In summer 2022 the Authority acquired a new statutory function as administrator of the national backup account system.

-Read more about the work of the Authority
+Read more about the work of the Authority.

 Sustainability is linked in many ways to the Authority’s core functions.
 The Authority is a responsible operator that promotes the stability of the financial market and confidence in the banking sector and financial market by improving the crisis management preparedness of institutions and authorities and by evaluating and developing the viability of the deposit guarantee system, the resolution framework and the backup arrangements for daily payments.
 Crisis management preparedness as well as effective and relevant regulation are necessary to ensure that the impact and costs of banking crises on society remain as small as possible.
-The Authority also ensures that the administrative fees charged to institutions are used by the Authority appropriately and in accordance with the law.
+Moreover, the Authority ensures that the administrative fees charged to institutions are used by the Authority appropriately and in accordance with the law.
 The Authority also suggests areas in which public administration may be made more efficient through its association with the administrative branch of the Ministry of Finance.

 Sustainability management